Skip to Content

 Once most of your hair is white, hair care might need to change.
 Consider finding hair products that moisturize and hydrate your hair.
 Speak to your stylist for more ideas.

-So, like all other hair colors, blonde hair turns grey and then white.
+So, like all other hair colors, blonde hair can look grey and then white.
 Light blondes can expect to stay blonde for longer but gradually fade into white.
 Darker shades might see their hair going grey first.

 FAQs